johnbumgarner/wordhoard/README.md

   <img src="https://github.com/johnbumgarner/wordhoard/blob/master/graphic/wordhoard_graphic.jpg"/>
 </p>

-# Overview
+# Overviews

 ![PyPI version](https://img.shields.io/pypi/v/wordhoard?style=flat-square)&nbsp;
 ![License: MIT](https://img.shields.io/github/license/johnbumgarner/wordhoard?style=flat-square) &nbsp;

 <p align="justify">
-The Oxford Dictionary defines <i>wordhoard</i> as a supply of words or a lexicon. <i>Wordhoard</i> is a <i>Python</i> 3 module that can be used to obtain antonyms, synonyms and definitions for words.
+The Oxford Dictionary defines <i>wordhoard</i> as a supply of words or a lexicon. <i>Wordhoard</i> is a <i>Python</i> 3 module that can be used to obtain antonyms, synonyms, hypernyms, hyponyms, homophones and definitions for words.

-This <i>Python</i> module was spawned from a <a href="https://stackoverflow.com/questions/63705803/merge-related-words-in-nlp/63771196#63771196">Stack Overflow</a> bountied question.
+This <i>Python</i> package was spawned from a <a href="https://stackoverflow.com/questions/63705803/merge-related-words-in-nlp/63771196#63771196">Stack Overflow</a> bountied question.
 That question forced me to looked into the best practices for obtaining a comprehensive lists of synonyms for a given word.
 During my research, I developed the repository <a href="https://github.com/johnbumgarner/synonyms_discovery_aggregation">synonym discovery and aggregation</a> and decided to create <i>wordhoard</i>.
 <p>

 # Primary Use Case